Adapting to changes and delivering value to customers requires you to have an agile workflow. Learn how to build one and

 To better understand what an Agile workflow is, let’s first see how it differs from the conventional way of managing work processes.

 Traditionally, work is managed in a sequential, linear way that consists of several different phases.
 No stage begins unless the previous one has been completed.
 This is known as the “waterfall” approach to project management.
 The main issue here comes when there is a change of requirements for example, as often teams have to go back to the very early stages of the project and even, in some cases, start it all over again.
 This causes significant delays and leads to failed projects.

 To deal with this problem, the agile approach to project management creates a workflow where the focus is on continuously delivering small pieces of work to the end customers and getting their feedback as fast as possible.
 This way, your team can better adapt to emerging changes that inevitably befall most projects nowadays.

 In addition, when you focus on constant collaboration with customers, you will be able to deliver value to them more frequently and satisfy their needs.
 After all, this is what we aim to do with our product or service, don’t we?

-Talking about creating a value-based work process, we should mention that one of the pioneers in that area are Toyota.
+Talking about creating a value-based work process, we should mention that one of the pioneers in that area is Toyota.
 By implementing a model known as ”Value Stream Mapping”, which is one of the foundations of Lean management, the company managed to create a work process that took it from a small start-up to one of the most valuable automotive brands in the world.

 So how can you use that same concept to create a more flexible and adaptive workflow for your business too?
 We are exploring that below.